Algorithmic Data Minimization for Machine Learning over Internet-of-Things Data Streams: Evaluation

 \subsubsection{Dense feature representations lead to better tradeoffs than sparse representations.}

 For the device identification dataset, we evaluated two different featurization of the same data: NetML~\cite{netml} and nPrint~\cite{nprint}.
 NetML is a featurized representation with 36 dense features, where each feature captures higher-level statistical properties of network traffic. nPrint, in contrast, represents the raw bit-level packet data with 2667 sparse features, where each feature can take values 1, 0, or -1 (with -1 indicating non-existent headers in a given packet).
 Unlike dense feature representations, sparse feature sets distribute information across a large number of low-information features, meaning that each individual feature carries limited predictive value.
-We find that our data minimization methods perform well on the NetML representation but are less effective on nPrint's sparse representation.
+We find that our two-stage method performs well on the NetML representation but is less effective on nPrint's sparse representation (Table~\ref{tab:exp-exhaustive-device-ident-netml}, Table~\ref{tab:exp-exhaustive-device-ident-nprint}).

 Since the complexity of exhaustive search grows exponentially with the number of features retained by greedy selection, sparse feature sets present a challenge: less information is contained in the same number of features compared to dense representations.
 As a result, even though exhaustive search attempts to find the optimal subset, it is less effective in sparse settings because the optimization space is inherently limited.
 This limitation is more evident in the service recognition dataset (Table~\ref{tab:exp-exhaustive-service-recognition}), where relative effectiveness remains low despite reductions in both accuracy and identifiability.
-This is expected, as \textit{sparse features tend to contribute in both accuracy and identifiability simultaneously.
-They are both predictive and revealing, making the tradeoff less favorable.} Thus, our method performs better on datasets with dense features, where more meaningful tradeoffs between identifiability and accuracy can be achieved.
+This is expected, as \textit{sparse features tend to contribute to both accuracy and identifiability simultaneously.
+They are both predictive and revealing, making the tradeoff less favorable.} Thus, our two-stage method performs better on datasets with dense features, where more meaningful tradeoffs between identifiability and accuracy can be achieved.